BA (Hons) Social Work

 Social Work at Edge Hill University has an excellent track record for graduate employment; 80% of Edge Hill Social Work students who graduated in 2011 were employed within six months of graduating (Higher Education Statistics Agency, Destination of Leavers from Higher Education, 2010/11).

 Social work is a regulated profession and you will be required to adhere to the standards set out in the Health and Care Professions Council’s guidance regarding Conduct and Ethics, and Health and Character.
 Upon successful completion of the programme, you will gain eligibility to apply for registration with the Health and Care Professions Council.

-As well as regulating individual social workers and students, the Health and Care Professions Council also regulate the performance of social work courses at universities, the reports of which are published on their website at www.hcpc-uk.org.
+As well as regulating individual social workers and students in England, the Health and Care Professions Council also regulate the performance of social work courses at universities, the reports of which are published on their website at www.hcpc-uk.org.

 A Great Study Environment

 Based in 160 acres of beautifully landscaped grounds, the Edge Hill University campus is a unique and inspirational place to study.
 Industry standard resources and cutting edge technology combine to make an interactive and highly advanced teaching and learning environment.

 Everything you could want is on one site with 60 acres of sport and leisure facilities, more than 1,900 rooms in halls of residence, and fantastic modern spaces in which you can study and socialise.
 There is also a University library, providing you with access to thousands of books, journals, online resources and extensive PC and media provision.